Applying Online

 Where a driving licence has been issued on foot of an exchange from a country that Ireland does not have an exchange agreement with then Ireland cannot exchange the driving licence.

-For details on how to exchange an EU/EEA driving licence click here.>
+For details on how to exchange an EU/EEA driving licence click here.

 In Ireland you can only exchange a licence issued by another EU member state or other country/territory with which Ireland has a licence exchange agreement (known as a recognised state) where the licence originated within the EU or another recognised state.
-For details on how to exchange a driving licence from a recognised state
+For details on how to exchange a driving licence from a recognised state click here.

 You can now apply online here to exchange your foreign driving licence if you have a Public Services Card and verified MyGovID

 A letter of entitlement or driver statement is a copy of your driver record or history showing details of name, address, date of birth, driver number, date of expiry of licence and class of licence including details of what that class refers to.
 It is issued by the licensing authority in the country of origin.
-An original document is required with your application if your foreign licence is expired, lost, stolen or damaged.
-To obtain a driver statement (letter of entitlement) for a foreign licence you must contact the licensing authority which issued your foreign licence.

 Penalty points are designed to encourage safe driving and reduce casualties on our roads.
 For further details and the full list of penalty point offences please visit www.rsa.ie